section-engineering-education/engineering-education/async.md

 <!-- it might make more sense to not add it to avoid confusion?? -->

 <!-- Then again, if nothing else, it will help to go over the control flow at the very least -->
 This poll function would work in the following way.
-There would be a state variable that stores where it is throughout this function and any relavent data (like a file descriptor).
+There would be a state variable that stores where it is throughout this function and any relevant data (like a file descriptor).
 The first would be an uninitialized state, this is when we just start executing the program.
-On our first poll this would run until we reach the first await.
+On our first poll, this would run until we reach the first await.
 At this point we would poll the future created by `File::open()` and most likely won't be able to make progress so the poll would return `Pending`.
 Once that future wakes back up and returns `Ready(data)` then we can progress to the next state with our new file variable set.
 This next state would be defined for everything in between the two awaits.
-This general idea is continues until the end of the function.
+This general idea continues until the end of the function.
 This is a lot like using a yield. <!-- might remove -->